Skip to content

 The Art of Getting Faster by Doing Less

-The problem: Improvement happens between sessions.
-Most amateurs are sabotaging adaptation with 'easy' rides that aren't easy enough.
+The problem: Improvement happens between the sessions, not during them.
+Most amateurs quietly sabotage it with 'easy' rides that are never actually easy.

-What you'll do: Sleep architecture, HRV reading, the recovery week.
-Daily go/no-go decisions backed by data and honest self-assessment.
+What you'll do: Sleep architecture, HRV you can actually read, and the recovery week done properly.
+A daily go/no-go call backed by data instead of guilt.

 • 12-min video